Equity Stripping for Asset Protection

 A commercial loan secured by the property is the most straightforward approach.
 The bank records its lien at the time the credit facility is established, even before funds are drawn.
 A recorded lien on real estate or a UCC financing statement on business assets takes priority over later judgment liens.

 Bank liens carry a practical advantage: courts rarely question them.
 A commercial lender that extended credit through standard underwriting, at market rates, created a lien that is extremely difficult to challenge.
 The borrower received reasonably equivalent value (the loan proceeds) in exchange for the security interest.
+Even if a creditor attacks the arrangement, a lien from an institutional lender with documented underwriting is the most defensible form of equity stripping available.

 Home Equity Lines of Credit